caelohm/rymplaylists/README.md

 # RYMPLAYLISTS

+[Abandonded because of inefficiencies.
+Waiting for rateyourmusic.com API]

 ## Promotion
 Anytime I say rateyourmusic or RYM, I am talking about https://rateyourmusic.com/, the website used to make these playlists possible.
 Their charts are super